 This gene mutation occurs on the X chromosome.
 It can either be a new mutation in the affected person or inherited from the person's mother, who is a carrier.

 Lesch-Nyhan syndrome is more common in men.
-Having male family members with Lesch-Nyhan syndrome (on your mother's side) also increases your risk.
+Having male family members with Lesch-Nyhan syndrome (on the mother's side) also increases the risk.